Petit theft vs. grand theft in Florida infographic with money bag, $750 threshold, and justice scales on dark blue background.

 Q2: Can petit theft charges be upgraded to grand theft?

-Yes.
-If prosecutors prove the value was $750 or more.
+A: Yes.
+If prosecutors can prove that the value of the property was $750 or more, a petit theft charge may be upgraded to grand theft.

 Q3: Can grand theft be reduced to petit theft?